aquachain/aquachain/Documentation/node-operator-guide/how-to-public-rpc.md

 Use your domain name instead of the dummy name.

-If you get an AQUA console, you have achieved your goal.
+If you get an AQUA console, you have achieved your goal, a public https rpc server..